- Not available for booking

 On successful completion of all assessments, participants will receive a nationally accredited Statement of Attainment.

-The HLTAID005 Provide first aid in remote situations Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
+The HLTWHS002 Follow safe work practices for direct client care Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
 These standards relate to the level of performance required to provide resuscitation and respond to an emergency situation where there may be a risk to life.

 Due to the potential risk to health and safety where a nominated first aider, or worker with the duty of care, does not have the ability to perform resuscitation and/or first aid to the performance standard, it is not appropriate to issue a statement of attainment to students who are physically unable to meet the assessment requirements.